Template

 Scope of work

 Next, you need to outline the scope of the production project in as much detail as possible.
-If you’ve discussed and agreed upon something as part of the project (either verbally, via email or certified mail), make sure it’s in the contract.
-A video creative brief is a good idea to use at this point to get as much detail on paper as possible.
+If you've discussed and agreed upon something as part of the project (either verbally, via email or certified mail), make sure it's in the contract.
+A is a good idea to use at this point to get as much detail on paper as possible.

 And don’t be vague.
 Use numbers and dates when talking about timeframes and deadlines.
 For example, if you’re writing the script in addition to filming the material, clearly mention how many revisions you’ll do — otherwise, the scope could be open to interpretation which may lead to conflict.